gklyne/I-D/arcp/arcp.md

 a directory or collection.

-The arcp URIs can be used for uniquely identifying the resources independent of the location of the archive, such as within an information system.
+The arcp URIs can be used for uniquely identifying resources within an archive, such as in an information system considering multiple archives.

-Assuming an appropriate resolution mechanism which have knowledge of the corresponding archive, an arcp URI can also be used for resolution.
+Assuming an appropriate mechanism which have knowledge of the corresponding archive, an arcp URI can also be used for resolution.